Hair transplant #2

 There was a film called Fatman where Mel Gibson plays Santa Claus.
 I didn't want to watch it but I pressed play anyway.
 The plot is about a 12-year-old who hires a hitman to kill Santa after Santa leaves him a lump of coal.
 I couldn't believe how bad these films were.
 Maybe most films were bad when I was a kid too.
 I just don't remember the bad ones.

-"Can you turn over for us?" said one of the surgeon.
+"Can you turn over for us?" said one of the surgeons.

 I turned over on the table, face down.
 I couldn't see the screen anymore.
 But the surgeons left the film playing, so I could still hear the movie: Mel Gibson dubbed in Spanish, gunshots, and screaming.
 And that's how the rest of my hair transplant went: me lying face down, listening to gunfights and screaming.
 The surgeons didn't seem to mind the noise.